shrishrirang/azure-mobile-apps-js-client/README.md

 # Azure Mobile Apps: Javascript Client SDK

 With Microsoft Azure Mobile Apps you can add a scalable backend to your connected client applications in minutes.
 To learn more about Azure Mobile Apps, visit the [Mobile Apps documentation](https://azure.microsoft.com/en-us/documentation/learning-paths/appservice-mobileapps/).

 This repository contains code for the [azure-mobile-apps-client](https://www.npmjs.com/package/azure-mobile-apps-client) npm package and the [cordova-plugin-ms-azure-mobile-apps](https://www.npmjs.com/package/cordova-plugin-ms-azure-mobile-apps) Cordova plugin.

 The Cordova plugin is published from the [Azure/azure-mobile-apps-cordova-client](https://github.com/Azure/azure-mobile-apps-cordova-client) repository by bundling source code in this repository.
 Refer [Azure/azure-mobile-apps-cordova-client](https://github.com/Azure/azure-mobile-apps-cordova-client) for more details about the Cordova plugin.

 The following sections explain how to use the [Javascript client SDK](https://www.npmjs.com/package/azure-mobile-apps-client).
 You can also refer [How to Use the JavaScript Client Library for Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-html-how-to-use-client-library/) for more details.

+## Support

+The JavaScript client is primarily suited to Apache Cordova uses.
+Offline Sync is only supported in Apache Cordova situations.
+We test on the following platforms for Apache Cordova v6.0.0:

+* Android API 19-24 (KitKat through Nougat)
+* iOS versions 8.0 and later.
+* Windows Phone 8.1
+* Universal Windows Platform

+The JavaScript client is also usable for data access in web clients.
+We support any platform that supports ECMAScript 5.1.

 ## Usage instructions